james-gitprof/james-gitprof/README.md

 ⛓️‍💥Links:

-Gitlab (for publishing my mods): https://gitlab.com/luminiel
+Gitlab (for other side projects): https://gitlab.com/luminiel